bganguly/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Architecture and Training Documentation

 ####1.
 Thoroughly discuss the approach taken for deriving and designing a model architecture fit for solving the given problem.

-Although you've properly explained the purposes, prerequisites, and how the files are organized in the project, please take into account that a discussion explaining the approach you've taken from your initial idea/initial model until reaching/choosing your final design, is also required.
-For example:

-how were your initial models and their results?
-based on the previous model results what was your next decision/model to test? does it improve the results?
-iterate over these steps adding the stages you've overcame until reaching the final and acceptable design.

 The overall strategy for deriving a model architecture was to start with a Conv layer and add in dropout and flatten as needed.